Sailors call him the "clown of the sea", the Atlantic puffin is easily recognisable by it's clown-like eye markings. Some say it's

 - Atlantic puffins spend much of their lives at sea.
 They are amphibious being able to fly through the air other birds, but they can use those stubby wings as paddles and steer using their webbed feet rather like a boat's rudder.

 - The purpose of these underwater forays is to find small fish.
 They submarine for about 30 seconds.
-If necessary to catch fish, puffins can dive to depths of over 150 feet.
+If necessary to catch fish,

 - As the fly around the oceans so puffins have a choice of nesting sites.
 Wisely, they nest on rocky cliffs, where the laying birds and their eggs are safer from predators.
 The birds nest in burrows in the ground or in a sheltered area among rocks.